 Benchmarking performance indicators

-One key to calculating the ROI of your mortgage software is to take measure of performance indicators prior to implementing any changes to your workflow.
+One key to calculating the ROI of your mortgage software is to take measure-of-performance indicators prior to implementing any changes to your workflow.
 Establishing benchmarks allows for an apples-to-apples comparison of before and after performance.
-Example benchmarks include loans closed per year, days to close, staff hours per loan file, loans produced per team member, or any other significant metric you feel best demonstrates the change you desired (do you want to close more loans, or work fewer hours?).
+Example benchmarks include loans closed per year, days to close, staff hours per loan file, or loans produced per team member.
+This also can include any other significant metric you feel best demonstrates the change you desire.
+For example, do you want to close more loans or work fewer hours?

 There are a couple of fundamental guidelines for calculating the ROI of your mortgage software.
 The first is that you can never have a large enough dataset.
 The more data you have over a longer period of time, the more accurate your benchmarks.
 The second is to only make one process change at a time.
 This makes it possible to attribute any variation in your performance metrics to the specific change that was made.

 In order to calculate return, you will need to convert your benchmarks into the same unit used to measure the cost of the software (e.g. dollars).
 If the benchmark you’re using to calculate ROI is related to hours saved, you’ll need to determine what the dollar value of an hour is.
 Similarly, if you want to calculate your return based on the number of loans you’re closing, each loan unit should be assigned a value equal to your average per-loan volume.